datacamp-content-public/courses-building-and-optimizing-triggers-in-sql-server/slides/chapter_1_4ac6d7e2ecae5b05febe9a86521c1950.md

 `@script`
-If I use INSERT statement to add another row to the view., Since view is the virtual table, the values are going to be added to the two base tables not the view.
-However, when I run the code SQL will throw an error stating 'View or function 'vwStudent_Major' is not updatable because the modification affects multiple base tables.'
+If I use INSERT statement to add another row to the view, the values are going to be added to the two base tables not the view.
+Because, views are virtual tables.
+When I run the code SQL will throw an error stating 'View or function 'vwStudent_Major' is not updatable because the modification affects multiple base tables.'
 Now let’s see how to correct the situation using INSTEAD OF triggers.

 ---